Loch Leven (Kinross): History

 The area around Loch Leven has been inhabited for millennia, and the remains of a crannog (a dwelling constructed on an artificial island, probably during the Iron Age) have been found off Kirkgate Park.

 St Serf's Inch was the home of a Culdee and then an Augustinian monastic community, St Serf's Inch Priory.
 There was a monastic community on the island which was old in the 12th century.
 The monastery produced a series of Gaelic language charters from the 11th and 12th centuries which were translated into Latin in the late 12th century.
 It was here that Prior Andrew of Wyntoun wrote the Orygynale Cronykil of Scotland.

-Loch Leven Castle is strongly associated with Mary, Queen of Scots, who was imprisoned here in 1567–1568, and forced to abdicate as queen, before escaping with the help of her gaoler's family.
+Lochleven Castle is strongly associated with Mary, Queen of Scots, who was imprisoned here in 1567–1568, and forced to abdicate as queen, before escaping with the help of her gaoler's family.
 After her escape her forces were defeated at the Battle of Langside, and she fled to England.
 Several relics were found during the partial draining of the loch in 1826–36, one of them being a sceptre, "apparently of cane, hilted with ivory, and mounted with silver, upon which … were the letters of the words, 'Mary, Queen of Scots'", found near the Mary Knowe, where she is supposed to have landed after her escape from the castle.
 Kinross House lies on the western shore of the loch facing out to the castle.
-It was built in 1684-95 by its owner, the architect Sir William Bruce.
+It was built in 1684–1695 by its owner, the architect Sir William Bruce.

 Visitors to Loch Leven have long noted the abundance of wildlife here:

 In 1827 an Act of Parliament was passed "for recovering, draining and preserving certain lands in the counties of Fife and Kinross; and for better supplying with water the mills, Manufactories and Bleach fields and other works situated on or near the River Leven in the said county of Fife."
 The work was undertaken to provide a more reliable water supply to industries along the River Leven, and involved the lowering of the level of the loch, and straightening of the River Leven: the old meanders of the river are visible in aerial photographs of the area.